A hybrid framework for estimating nonlinear functions of quantum states: Application in quantum error mitigation

 \subsection{Estimators of $o_3$ and $o_4$}

-To measure $o_m$ with a larger $m$, for instance $m\geq 3$, it is challenging to directly collect the shadow snapshot $\widehat{\rho^m}$.
-Alternatively, we combine a few low-degree shadow snapshots, as for estimating the moments.
-In main text, we have shown the estimator of $o_3$ in Eq.~\eqref{3mEstO}, and here we give that of $o_4$ by modifying Eq.~\eqref{4mEst} as follows.
+To measure $o_m$ with a larger $m$, for instance $m\geq 3$, it is challenging to directly collect the shadow snapshot $\widehat{\rho^m}$ due to the hardware limitation.
+Alternatively, here we combine a few low-degree shadow snapshots, as for estimating the moments.
+In main text, we have shown the estimator of $o_3$, and we give that of $o_4$ by modifying Eq.~\eqref{4mEst} as follows.